Become a member

 Grizwald the Griffin makes a welcome return to Polesden Lacey this Christmas, with a festive trail around the grounds.
 Families can help Grizwald choose what to wear, practise his dance steps and get ready to attend the society event of the year.
 Grizwald's First Christmas family trail will run daily from 23 November until 5 January.
 Trail costs £5 per participant, which includes a special festive gift to take away.

-A Christmas extravaganza inspired by Mrs Greville’s love for entertainment and unforgettable experiences with family and friends.
-Spread the word with your loved ones and enjoy scenes of a Christmas masquerade ball at Polesden Lacey this winter.
-Saturday 23 November 2024 – Sunday 5 January 2025.
+A Christmas extravaganza inspired by Margaret Greville's love for entertainment and unforgettable experiences with family and friends.
+Spread the word with your loved ones and enjoy scenes of a Christmas Masquerade Ball at Polesden Lacey this winter.
+Saturday 23 November 2024 to Sunday 5 January 2025

-See what upcoming events we have at Polesden Lacey this autumn.
+See what upcoming events we have at Polesden Lacey this winter.

 The garden at Polesden Lacey has something to offer in every season.
 Take in the views over Ranmore Common from the South Lawn, indulge in the peace and quiet in the Old Kitchen Garden and Upper Sunken Garden.
 Or, soak up the colour and scent in the cutting garden and double herbaceous borders.
 Our team is working hard to take the garden to new heights and ensure there is always something beautiful to enjoy.